Rethinking Dilated Convolution for Real-time Semantic Segmentation: Related works

 \subsection{Semantic segmentation}

 Fully Convolutional Networks (FCNs)\cite{overfeat,fcn} are shown to beat traditional approaches in the task of segmentation.
-DeepLabv3\cite{deeplabv3} uses dilated conv in the ImageNet pretrained backbone to reduce the output stride to 16 or 8 instead of the usual 32, and increases the receptive field by proposing the Atrous Spatial Pyramid Pooling module (ASPP), which applies parallel branches of convolutional layers with different dilation rates. \cref{fig:Dilated Conv} shows an example of dilated conv.
+DeepLabv3\cite{deeplabv3} uses dilated conv in the ImageNet pretrained backbone to reduce the output stride to 16 or 8 instead of the usual 32, and increases the receptive field by proposing the Atrous Spatial Pyramid Pooling module (ASPP), which applies parallel branches of convolutional layers with different dilation rates.
 PSPNet\cite{pspnet} proposes the Pyramid Pooling Module (PPM), which applies parallel branches of convolutional layers with different input resolutions by first applying average poolings.
-In our paper, we propose the dilated block (D block) with a similar structure to ASPP and make it the building block of our backbone, instead of attaching one at the end.

 DeepLabv3+\cite{deeplabv3plus2018} builds on top of DeepLabv3 by adding a simple decoder with two $3\times 3$ convs at output stride $4$ to improve the segmentation quality around boundaries.
 HRNetV2\cite{hrnetv2} keeps parallel branches with different resolutions right in the backbone, with the finest one at output stride $4$.